Package library

 Keywords

-• throwerrors is to specify whether to throw an exception in case of error(s) in the XPA reply.
+datais to specify the data to send.throwerrorsis to specify whether to throw an exception in case of error(s) in the XPA reply.quietis to specify whether to not warn about any errors in the XPA reply.kwds...are other keywords forXPA.set.

 See also